 - Car seats expire.
-Be sure to check and follow your seat’s expiration date.
+Be sure to check and follow your car seat’s expiration date.

 - Follow installation instructions carefully.
 Your car seat will come with a guide from the manufacturer that you should adhere to.
 Be sure to check your manufacturer's website.
 Most have certified car seat technicians as customer service representatives and instructional videos.

 - Get help with installation.
-If you’re unsure about car seat installation, many fire stations and local organizations have events to help you.
+If you’re unsure about car seat installation, many fire stations and local organizations have resources to help you.